React Native v/s Xamarin: A Cross-Platform Frameworks Standoff

 • Native rendering: Uses host platform to natively render APIs without the need for HTML or CSS markup.

-• Performance: Translates the markup of an application to mimic authentic UI elements and yet maintain high performance.
+• React Native Performance: Translates the markup of an application to mimic authentic UI elements and yet maintain high performance.

 • Ecosystem: Leverages rich ecosystem and UI libraries to automatically re-render app appearance with each state change.